myshell-ai/AIlice/README.md

 - "systemAsUser": We use the "system" role as the sender of the message returned by the function calls.
 However, not all LLMs have a clear definition of system role, and there is no guarantee that the LLM can adapt to this approach.
 So we need to use systemAsUser to set whether to put the text returned by the function calls in user messages.
 Try to set it to False first.

 Everything is done!
-Use "hf:" as a prefix to the model name to form a modelID, and use the modelID of the new model as the command parameter to start AIlice!
+Use "hf:" as a prefix to the model name to form a modelID, and use the modelID of the new model as the command parameter to start Ailice!

 <a name="using-different-models-in-different-agents"></a>
 ### Using Different Models in Different Agents

-AIlice has two operating modes.
+Ailice has two operating modes.
 One mode uses a single LLM to drive all agents, while the other allows each type of agent to specify a corresponding LLM.
 The latter mode enables us to better combine the capabilities of open-source models and commercial models, achieving better performance at a lower cost.
 To use the second mode, you need to configure the agentModelConfig item in config.json first:

 ```json
   "modelID": "",